algorand/indexer/docs/conduit/plugins/home.md

 # Plugin Configuration

-Each plugin is identified by a `Name`, and provided the `Config` during initialization.
+Each plugin is identified by a `name`, and provided the `config` during initialization.

 ## Importers